CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_AzSHCIIntegration.md

      Get-AzureStackHCI
      }
      ```
+     >Note: If you see the cluster registration status is showing as **Out of Policy**, you can ignore that as there will be no issue during the lab because of this.

     ![Check the registration status of the Azure Stack HCI 20H2 cluster](./media/output.png "Check the registration status of the Azure Stack HCI 20H2 cluster")